+35725368683

 The courts that can rule on the succession are the courts of the Member State (MS) where the deceased had their “habitual residence”, i.e., in the MS in which they were living (Article 4).

-A person has a limited right to choice of law.
+A person has a limited right to choose the law.
 They can declare that the law which will apply to their succession is the law of their nationality, even if they are living in a different MS. The law of nationality can be the law of a third country; it does not have to be the law of an EU country.
 The choice of law is limited to prevent a person from purposefully “choosing” the legal system that will enable them to avoid the laws of their own country (A22 choice of law; A20 universal application; Recital 38).

 The choice of law must be made expressly in a declaration or disposition (Recital 39).
 According to Your Europe (europa.eu), “you should express your choice of law explicitly and clearly, in a will or separate declaration.”